HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 We heard from several grantees that achieving "final" data quality/completeness can be a very extended process that happens over the course of whole years, not just quarters.

 - "That's how we basically fix the errors.
 So, so ACF will sort of give us a timeline, they'll say, okay, we're going to close out 2020 files on March, 2021.
-So you have to make sure you kind of clean up all your data because after that we can't retransmit "
+So you have to make sure you kind of clean up all your data because after that we can't re-transmit "
 - "...we're trying to clean stuff up over the year.
 [As] the end of the fiscal year approaches... we do like an overwrite to ACF for a particular quarter"
 - "The data may have been inputted or the correction we have done after the report was sent, which sometimes happens because it does depend on the client submits to us, their attendance, you know or their hours"